krasimir/kalia/README.md

 # Kalia

 Kalia is a [VSCode](https://code.visualstudio.com/) theme for those of you that like dark themes.
+But it's not just about beautiful colors.
+Kalia is styling your code based on context.
+Think about a string.
+If it is used as a function argument is one color and if it is placed as a tag attribute is another.

 Here are the main characteristics:

 * Pastel colors near monochromic
 * Balanced contrast